-However, thanks to BMX, Anthony rather spent his time thinking about riding curbs instead of getting himself into trouble.
+However, thanks to BMX, Anthony spent his time thinking about riding curbs instead of getting into trouble.

 When it comes to riding BMX, it was more or less an accident for Boy.
-His cousin had a bike, which kinda appealed to him, but not really – only until later.
+His cousin had a bike, which appealed to him, but not until later.

-Fun fact: One of his sisters once stole a BMX bike, which he ended up borrowing and never returning.
+Fun fact: One of his sisters once stole a BMX bike, which he borrowed and never returned.

-Moreover, Anthony “BOY” Flores started getting more serious about BMX when he was about fourteen years old.
-In the beginning, his biggest influence was Edwin Delarosa (mine, too!).
+Moreover, Anthony “BOY” Flores started getting more serious about BMX when he was fourteen.
+Initially, his biggest influence was Edwin Delarosa (mine, too!).

-Since Boy is just a few years older than me, he looked up to pretty much the same riders as I did.
+Since Boy is just a few years older than me, he looked up to the same riders as me.

 Growing up, Anthony spent a lot of time shredding streets with the man himself, Manuel “E-man” Cantero.
 Go, watch some BMX videos of this dude if you haven’t yet.

 At the time of writing this, Anthony is doing it for The Trip, Cult Crew and Familiar.